phlexible/phlexible-docs/book/installation.rst

 Step 3: Updating Vendors
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To download all necassary libraries - including phlexible itself - you have to update your vendors.
+To download all necessary libraries - including phlexible itself - you have to update your vendors.

 .. code-block:: bash